 This class covers advanced chord formations (Major 7th, Minor 7th, and Dominant 7th chords) and how to apply them in a song.
 It also covers Major and Minor Scales in every key and how to use them in songs by playing the melody.
 Advanced stages of the class will cover improvisation.
 Musical expression will also become an important factor.
 The students will be introduced to the term "the art of self expression."
+Students with experience equivalent to MUS 133 may contact the instructor for permission to waive the MUS prerequisite.
 This course was previously MUS 236.